About USC Gould

 Considerations in Deciding to Pursue a Dual Degree

-Dual degrees are typically best suited for the student who enters USC Gould with a clear career path already in mind — one that would be enhanced by a second advanced degree in a particular field.
+Dual degrees are best suited for the student who enters USC Gould with a clear career path already in mind - one that would be enhanced by a second advanced degree in a particular field.
 Keep in mind, if you intend to practice law after graduation, the JD alone may offer just as many career options as the dual degree.

-Also keep in mind that the USC Gould curriculum is already strongly interdisciplinary in nature.
+The USC Gould curriculum is already strongly interdisciplinary in nature.
 For instance, if you are interested in a JD/MBA, you may want to focus instead on our Business Law curriculum and one or more of our business-related certificates.
 In addition, non-dual-degree students can take up to 12 credits of USC graduate-level courses outside the law school and have them counted toward the JD.

 Dual Degrees Offered